 Medium-sized Projects (MSPs) - Up to US$2 million

-MSPs - Up to US $2 million - MSPs offer opportunities for a broad range of programming that is typically smaller in scale than full-sized projects and follow expedited procedures for their approval so that they can be designed and executed more quickly and efficiently.
-Funding such projects increases GEF flexibility in allocating its resources and encourages a wide range of stakeholders to propose and develop project concepts.
-Their approval is delegated by the Council to the CEO.
-Following CEO approval, the MSP is approved by the GEF Partner Agency to start project implementation.
+MSPs offer opportunities for a broad range of programming that is typically smaller in scale than full-sized projects.
+The approval process is simpler, allowing them to be designed and executed more quickly and efficiently.
+These projects increase the GEF’s flexibility in allocating its resources: a wide range of stakeholders can propose and develop project concepts.
+The GEF Council delegates approval of MSPs to the GEF CEO.
+Following CEO approval, the GEF Partner Agency approves the MSP to start project implementation.

-EAs – Up to $1 million – EAs represent a basic building block of GEF assistance to countries.
-EAs are means of fulfilling essential communication requirements to Conventions, provide a basic level of information to enable policy and strategic decisions to be made, or assisting planning that identifies priority activities within a country.
-Approval of EAs has been delegated by the GEF Council to the GEF CEO and funds can be accessed directly by the country or through a GEF Agency.
+EAs represent a basic building block of GEF assistance to countries.
+EAs are means of fulfilling essential reports to conventions.
+They provide a basic level of information to enable policy and strategic decisions, or help identify priority activities within a country.
+The GEF Council delegates approval of EAs to the GEF CEO.
+Either the country or the GEF Agency can access funds directly.
 EAs that go beyond their funding threshold are considered non-expedited, and would then follow the procedures for processing full-sized projects.

 Direct Access for NPFEs and Covention Reports

 The GEF provides resources directly to the countries for the National Portfolio Formulation Exercises (NPFEs) and the drafting of the Convention Reports that are undertaken as obligations of the countries to the conventions.
 The two initiatives are both on a voluntary basis, and countries can opt to access GEF resources directly from the GEF Secretariat, or, in the case of the Convention Reports, they can opt to use the existing procedures for accessing GEF resources through a GEF Agency:

 - National Portfolio Formulation Exercises (NPFE)